news.library.ualberta.ca

 by Elisabet Ingibergsson May 27, 2021

 May is Asian Heritage Month in Canada, and to celebrate we are sharing a virtual book display featuring books by Canadian authors of Asian descent.
 These are just a few of the talented authors adding the richness of their experiences and cultures to the Canadian literary landscape.
-Most of the books in this gallery have been published recently but we did include a few favourites from decades past (Rohinton Mistry’s “A Fine…
+Time to replenish your “to read” book pile!
+There is a plethora of titles to choose from, and this gallery is a small sampler of…

 • Feel-good reads and Favourites